reactph/reactjsph-website/README.md

 ## 📋 Enlisting in the Dev Board

+Run `yarn enlist` to enlist using the CLI or create a JSON file by following the steps below.

 1. Add a JSON file to the [`content/devs`](https://github.com/reactph/reactjsph-website/blob/master/content/devs) folder with filename `firstname-lastname.json` (all lowercase, separated by `-`), e.g., `juan-dela-cruz.json`.

 2. Within that file, define an object describing yourself given the format below.
 Here's an [example](https://github.com/reactph/reactjsph-website/blob/master/content/devs/franrey-anthony-saycon.json).